LLaym/LLaym/README.md

 # Hey there 👋 I'm Vitaly,
 ***
 I am backend Java developer from Moscow.
 I learn technologies that I find interesting.
-Currently leveling in algorithms.
+Currently leveling in algorithms and data structures.

 I like to use GNU /Linux and open source software.
 Use Notion with Obsidian as my second brain.
 I work on a ThinkPad T480 with some upgrades and use the Pomodoro technique for work.